AS- ORIENTATION AND COMMMENCEMENT OF CLASSES

 - Tardiness and truancy (bunking) are not tolerated in any form.
 Strict action will be taken.

-- For non-attendance of a class, a student may be suspended from the class or detained after school.
+- For non-attendance of a class, a student may be detained after school.

 - For continued absenteeism without information, the student may be asked to leave the school without prior notice.